Fiat Ducato: Ram ProMaster

 At the 2020 Work Truck Show in Indianapolis, Indiana, Ram introduced the 2021 model year ProMaster with new features.
 A 9.2-inch digital rearview mirror with a rear camera is available as an option.
 New safety features include blind spot monitoring (BLIS) with rear cross-path detection and a forward collision warning system (FCWS) with emergency brake assist.
 LED interior lighting for the interior courtesy and ambient interior lighting is also available.

 For the 2023 model year, the Ram ProMaster received a second facelift to match the styling of the other post-facelift models.

+In early 2024, the Ram ProMaster EV was unveiled.
+This electric vehicle is equipped with a 110 kWh battery and a 270 hp motor (see also the "Electric versions" section below).